The healthcare system wasn’t built for everyone.

 This is me

-A versatile operator with 15+ years of experience leading and managing day-to-day clinical, business, and research operations.
-Expertise includes Customer Success, Operations, Strategy, Marketing, Member Experience, Payor Operations, and Government Affairs, with a strong focus on driving exceptional service delivery, operational efficiency, and strategic brand positioning.
+A versatile and strategic operator with 15+ years of experience leading and managing day-to-day clinical, business, and research operations.
+Expertise includes Customer Success, Operations, Strategy, Sales and Go-to-Market, Marketing, Patient Experience, Payor Operations, and Government Affairs, with a strong focus on driving exceptional service delivery, operational efficiency, and strategic brand positioning.
 Skilled in managing key performance metrics such as SLAs, OKRs, and KPIs; developing and implementing standard operating procedures (SOPs); establishing professional corporations (PCs); and enhancing customer satisfaction (CSAT) and Net Promoter Scores (NPS).
 Experienced in collaborating across clinical and product teams to effectively communicate and realize organizational value propositions and leveraging data to inform sales and growth strategies.

 Equitable health.
 Equitable design.
 Equitable investments.